-Whether it’s Boardmasters on the Cornish cliffs or the electrifying energy of Creamfields, some of Britain’s most anticipated, celebrated festivals are back for 2021.
+Whether it’s Boardmasters on the Cornish cliffs or the electrifying energy of Creamfields, Britain’s most anticipated, celebrated festivals draw talent and fans from the whole world over.
 But our favourite?
 Wilderness.
 Set in Oxfordshire’s private Cornbury Park, it’s as diverse a festival as you’ll find this summer; with music, comedy, theatre, dining experiences and even ‘paddleboard yoga’.

-But there’s another reason we can’t wait for the early August festival (it kicks off on August 5th for a long, luxurious weekend).
-Wilderness is under 20 miles away from Bicester Village — and that means it’s also the most fashionable festival in the calendar.
-The luxury shopping destination, after all, boasts more than 160 boutiques brimming with the best styles and accessories for summer.
+But there’s another reason we can’t wait for the festival this year (it kicks off on August 4th for a long, luxurious weekend).
+Wilderness is under 20 miles away from Bicester Village — and that means it’s also the most fashionable festival in your summer calendar.
+The luxury shopping destination, after all, boasts more than 160 boutiques brimming with the best styles and accessories.
 So, if you’re looking to refresh your wardrobe before embarking on a summer of sound and style, we’ve drawn up a definitive list of festival fashion commandments below…

-Buy a big pair of statement, signature sunglasses
+Buy a bold pair of statement, signature sunglasses

 Next up, find some festival-ready frames.
 And the same rules should apply to your sunglasses as they did with your shirts; go big and bold.
 That means leaving any small, conservative pairs at home — and instead investing in a set of sunglasses that will become your signature accessory; from the moment a festival band hits your wrist to the moment the last band leaves the stage.

-Find functional footwear for days spent on your feet
+Find some functional footwear for days spent on your feet

-Never, ever underestimate the importance of festival footwear.
-With some of Britain’s best live music events and experiences setting up in far-flung places, you’ll need some substantial shoes to ensure you remain comfortable when traipsing from stage to stage.
+Never ever underestimate the importance of festival footwear.
+With some of Britain’s best live music events and experiences setting up in far-flung places, you’ll need some substantial shoes to remain comfortable when traipsing from stage to stage.
 And that means walking the flagstoned stretch of Bicester Village to slip-on and lace-up the best.

-From MCM, these aptly-named ‘Terrain’ sneakers are an incredibly versatile option.
-Sturdy enough even for the wilds of Wilderness, they’re available for under half their original price at Bicester Village.
-Similarly, Timberland’s reliable boat shoes are both durable and discounted; and ready for sun-drenched days or coastal festivals.
-Or, if you’re planning for the unpredictable, Hunter’s ‘Play Boots’ are unapologetically bold — and impermeably soled.
+From New Balance, these suitably sturdy sneakers are an incredibly versatile option.
+Hardy enough even for the wilds of Wilderness, they’re available for just a fraction of their original price at Bicester Village.
+Similarly, dunhill’s reliable ‘Duke’ sandals are both durable and discounted; as ready for sun-drenched days as they are coastal festivals.
+Or, if you’re planning for the unpredictable, Hunter’s traditional boots are unapologetically bold — and impermeably soled.

 Often overlooked — but incredibly important — your festival luggage holds more than the loud shirts and flamboyant fashions above.
 It also holds the key to making a great entrance; to sweeping sunnily towards the tents and staking your claim as the most prepared, zealous guest at the fest.
 Luckily, Bicester Village not only sells some of the best styles for summer — but also the bags in which to pack them.